[slides] Bayesian online learning in non-stationary environments

 Various Bayesian methods have been proposed to tackle some of the problems above.

-- Unify various methods in different fields that tackle inference under non-stationarity
+- Categorise the various methods that tackle inference under non-stationarity under a common (algorithmic) language

 - machine learning — contextual bandits / continual learning / reinforcement learning